Type your tag names separated by a space and hit enter

-- Dermatologic manifestations of diabetes are common and come in numerous forms .
+- Dermatologic manifestations of diabetes are common and vary in clinical presentation.

-- Skin findings may help diagnosis diabetes (e.g. acanthosis nigricans) or reflect long-term complications of diabetes (e.g. necrobiosis lipoidica diabeticorum [NLD]).
+- Skin findings may help diagnose diabetes (e.g. acanthosis nigricans) or reflect long-term complications of diabetes (e.g. necrobiosis lipoidica diabeticorum [NLD]).

-- The dermatologic manifestations may be due to deposition of advanced glycosylation end-products (AGEs), infectious etiologies, autoimmune conditions, or related to pharmacological therapy for diabetes (i.e. insulin).
+- The dermatologic manifestations may be due to deposition of advanced glycosylation end-products (AGEs), infection, autoimmune conditions, or related to pharmacological therapy for diabetes (i.e. insulin).

 - Often, skin manifestations reflect other coexisting conditions such as dyslipidemia.